adds two numbers

 Let's start with one rule in plain English.
 A function definition looks like:

-the word "def", then a function name, then a parameter list in parentheses,
+the word "def", followed by a function name, a parameter list in parentheses,

 A Compact Notation for Grammar Rules